DkreativeCoders/expunge-file-service/README.md

 A service that automates deleting of files in a specified manner

 # Getting Started
+1. [Download the exe file here](https://drive.google.com/file/d/16Vhs0YDAsZcdehs96upr8Ca7vOoavTt7/view?usp=sharing
+   )

-1. Create a config folder in the root directory of the project
+2. Create a config folder in the root directory of the project

-2. Set up your env file in the root directory of the project
+3. Set up your env file in the root directory of the project

-3. Replicate the FileCleaner.Json file and configure
+4. Replicate the FileCleaner.Json file and configure

-4. start the service by running the service name on cmd
+5. start the service by running the service name on cmd

-5. To do a one time clean up hit the end <code>http://localhost:8600/api/v1/flush</code>
+6. To do a one time clean up hit the end <code>http://localhost:8600/api/v1/flush</code>

 # Setting up env